grassjelly/rfm_simulation/README.md

     roslaunch rfm_simulation simulation.launch

+Loading the simulation environment during the first run may take a while.

-## Creating a new map
+## Creating a new map (optional)

+This step is optional and only needed if you want to build a map for your new Gazebo environment.

-First run a minimal version of the simulation(without navigation stack):
+1. First, run a minimal version of the simulation(without navigation stack):

         roslaunch rfm_simulation minimal_simulation.launch

-Run the gmapping package and RVIZ:
+2. Run the gmapping package and RVIZ:

         roslaunch rfm_simulation slam.launch

 * Now you can use RVIZ to send a goal to the robot and create a map.

-Once you're done mapping you, save the map by running:
+3. Once you're done mapping you, save the map by running:

         roscd rfm_simulation/maps
         rosrun map_server map_saver -f <name_of_map>

 * Remember to update [launch/navigate.launch](https://github.com/ncs-robotmanager/rfm_simulation/blob/master/launch/navigate.launch#L2) with your newly created map.